-Name Option Awards (\$)(1) (2)(3) Total (\$)
+N ame Option Awards (\$)(1) (2)(3) Total (\$)

 Ray Aspiri -

 Thomas J. Cable

 Peter A. Demopulos, M.D. -

-Leroy E. Hood, M.D., Ph.D.
+Leroy E. Hood, M.D, Ph.D.

 David A. Mann 45,599 45,599

 Jean-Philippe Tripet

-(1) Our directors did not receive any cash compensation during 2008.
-Amounts shown in this column represent the compensation cost for the year ended December 31, 2008 of option awards granted to each of our non-employee directors as determined in accordance with Statement of Financial Accounting Standards

-No. 123(revised), or SFAS 123R, using the Black-Scholes option valuation model.
+- (1) Our directors did not receive any cash compensation during 2008.
+Amounts shown in this column represent the compensation cost for the year ended December 31, 2008 of option awards granted to each of our non-employee directors as determined in accordance with Statement of Financial Accounting Standards No. 123(revised), or SFAS 123R, using the Black-Scholes option valuation model.
 The assumptions used to calculate the value of option awards are set forth in Note 11 to our consolidated financial statements included elsewhere in this prospectus.
-Pursuant to SEC rules, the amounts shown exclude the impact of estimated forfeiture related to service-based vesting conditions.

-- (2) As of December 31, 2008, Mr. Mann held an option award to purchase 12,755 shares of our common stock with an exercise price of \$2.45 per share that vested over a three-year period in equal annual installments.
-Mr. Mann exercised this option award for 4,252 shares of our common stock in January 2009.
-Mr. Mann resigned from our board of directors in March 2009. - (3) As of December 31, 2008, Mr. Aspiri, Mr. Cable and Dr. Hood held option awards to purchase 15,306, 22,959 and 25,510 shares of our common stock, respectively.
-All of these option awards were fully yested and exercisable as of December 31, 2008.
+Pursuant to SEC rules, the amounts shown exclude the impact of estimated forfeiture related to service-based vesting conditions. - (2) As of December 31, 2008, Mr. Mann held an option award to purchase 25,000 shares of our common stock with an exercise price of \$1.25 per share that vested over a three-year period in equal annual installments.
+Mr. Mann exercised this option award for 8,333 shares of our common stock in January 2009.
+Mr. Mann resigned from our board of directors in March 2009. - (3) As of December 31, 2008, Mr. Aspiri, Mr. Cable and Dr. Hood held option awards to purchase 30,000, 45,000 and 50,000 shares of our common stock, respectively.
+All of these option awards were fully vested and exercisable as of December 31, 2008.

-All of our directors are eligible to participate in our 2008 Equity Incentive Plan.
-For a more detailed description of our employee benefit plans, see "Management - Executive Compensation - Employee Benefit Plans."
+Following the completion of this offering, all of our directors will be eligible to participate in our 2008 Equity Incentive Plan.
+For a more detailed description of these plans, see "Management - Executive Compensation - Employee Benefit Plans."